AstroMined/debtonator/docs/adr/implementation/adr014-implementation-checklist.md

 This checklist provides a structured guide for implementing ADR-014 Repository Layer compliance across the Debtonator application.
 Earlier implementation attempts had significant architectural issues, so this document serves as a definitive implementation guide to ensure all services properly use the repository pattern consistently.

+To make this work more manageable, the implementation has been divided into focused phases, each designed to be completed in a single coding session.
+This approach prevents scope creep and ensures steady progress.

 ## Core Architectural Principles

 ### Repository Types Classification